Schroder GAIA II Global Private Equity

 Examples of portfolio holdings

 ]Init[ is a leading German digital transformation agency founded in 1995.
 The business has three divisions: digital communications, IT services and hosting.
 It helps organisations digitise their processes.
 The business serves small and medium-sized companies as well as the German state and federal governments and institutions in the German public sector.
-In 2019, 60% of its revenues were generated from German government.
+In 2019, 60% of its revenues were generated from the German government.

 2020 was the strongest year in the company’s history.
 The pandemic acted as a catalyst for many businesses and public sector departments to digitise their processes.
 This led to organic growth within the business of 63% to €89 million.
 Past performance is not a guide to the future.

 The Schroder GAIA II Global Private Equity fund backed the company in Q4 2019 as a direct co-investment alongside EMERAM, a German private equity firm investing in small-cap companies in Germany, Austria and Switzerland.
-Today, the holding is the largest position within the fund, accounting for 6.8% of the investment portfolio.

 Mobylife – example of previous failure